terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

         | If ``0``  is specified, "Link to navigate to the specified page" itself is not output.
         | Example: 5

- .. warning:: **Restrictions related to active page link**

-    The mechanism to disable ``"active"``  page link is not provided; hence when a page link is clicked, request is sent to fetch the corresponding page.
-    When a request is not supposed to be sent, it is necessary to either extend JSP tag library of common library or to control the processing so that the request is not sent from JavaScript.

 |

  When default values of all parameters to control the layout are changed, the following HTML is output.